Advanced setups

 to the full local path where your CSV, JSON, and JSON files are located.

-Step 2: Generate credentials for Google Cloud authentication
+- Generate credentials for Cloud application authentication:

 gcloud auth application-default login

-docker run \ --env-file $PWD/custom_dc/env.list \ -v INPUT_DIRECTORY:INPUT_DIRECTORY \ -v OUTPUT_DIRECTORY:OUTPUT_DIRECTORY \ -e GOOGLE_APPLICATION_CREDENTIALS=/gcp/creds.json \ -v $HOME/.config/gcloud/application_default_credentials.json:/gcp/creds.json:ro \ gcr.io/datcom-ci/datacommons-data:VERSION
+docker run \ --env-file $PWD/custom_dc/env.list \ -v INPUT_DIRECTORY:INPUT_DIRECTORY \ -e GOOGLE_APPLICATION_CREDENTIALS=/gcp/creds.json \ -v $HOME/.config/gcloud/application_default_credentials.json:/gcp/creds.json:ro \ gcr.io/datcom-ci/datacommons-data:VERSION

-The version is latest
+- The version is

 .